Open Microscopy Environment: History

 The project started around 2001 by Jason Swedlow, Ilya Goldberg and Peter Sorger, had its original vision published in Science in 2003, and launched officially in 2005.

 The consortium published the OME-XML metadata model in 2005, which led to the file format OME-TIFF.
-In 2010, the BioFormats library was released, enabling conversion of proprietary file formats (such as Zeiss' .czi and Leica's .lif) to an open, interoperable format.
+In 2010, the Bio-Formats library was released, enabling conversion of proprietary file formats (such as Zeiss' .czi and Leica's .lif) to an open, interoperable format.

-The OMERO.server software, for managing and sharing images, was built in 2012, using BioFormats to provide wide compatibility.
+The OMERO.server software, for managing and sharing images, was built in 2006 using Bio-Formats to provide wide compatibility.
 It has been continuously improved, with extensions for multi-dimensional files and high-content screening.
-In 2017, OME launched The Image Data Repository, an open source database of bio-image files, built upon an OMERO server.
+In 2017, OME launched The Image Data Resource, an open source database of bio-image files, built upon an OMERO server.

 In 2021, the consortium published the efforts for new file formats compatible with cloud computing.
 The OME-NGFF (Next-Generation File Formats) community agreed upon using Zarr, subsequently starting a process to develop the OME-Zarr standard.

-Jason Swedlow led the project with a team at the University of Dundee, jointly with the company Glencoe Sofware, until 2025, when he joined the Chan Zuckerberg Initiative.
+Jason Swedlow led the project with a team at the University of Dundee, jointly with the company Glencoe Software, until 2025, when he joined the Chan Zuckerberg Initiative.
 The consortium migrated to a leadership team composed of Jean-Marie Burel (University of Dundee), Josh Moore (German BioImaging), Stefanie Weidtkamp-Peters (HHU), Matthew Hartley (EMBL-EBI), and Virginie Uhlmann (University of Zurich).

 OMERO

 The OME consortium developed and maintains OMERO, a modular, open-source platform for managing microscopy data.
-It uses the BioFormats library to translate over 100 proprietary file formats used in microscopy (such as Zeiss' .czi and Leica's .lif) to an open, interoperable format, the OME Model, using OME-XML.
+It uses the Bio-Formats library to translate over 100 proprietary file formats used in microscopy (such as Zeiss' .czi and Leica's .lif) to an open, interoperable format, the OME Model, using OME-XML.

 The platform includes multiple components, including a Java back-end application (named OMERO.server) which orchestrates communication with databases hosting the metadata (e.g. in PostgreSQL) and the servers hosting the pixel data for images.

 Users are able to interact with the database via clients, which interact with OMERO.server via a common API.
 For example, the application named OMERO.web, is a Django-based web application that communicates with the OMERO database, enabling users to explore microscopy collections in a browser.
 This provides an advantage to downloading the files themselves, as microscopy data can get large, often exceeding multiple gigabytes per file.

 This modularity makes it possible for other, custom applications to interact with OMERO servers, including OMERO.importer, to process images for loading in OMERO, OMERO.figure (to construct publication-ready figures) and the "pythonic" interface ezomero.